-Zip line over alligators, discuss theology over pints of craft beer, and take in a view of miles of East Texas terrain from the basket of a hot air balloon.
+Zipline over alligators, discuss theology over pints of craft beer and take in a view of miles of East Texas terrain from the basket of a hot air balloon.
 These unusual adventures are among the many offbeat things you can do in Longview, an East Texas town with more than its fair share of quirks.
-Read on to discover how you can create your own unconventional fun in Real East Texas.
+Read on to discover how you can create your own unconventional fun in real East Texas.

 Experience the freedom of wide-open skies and the thrill of floating amongst the clouds with Balloon Adventures USA.
 Take in a bird’s-eye view of the beautiful fields, lakes, and forests from the basket of an actual hot air balloon.
 Bring your family or enjoy a romantic sunrise or sunset balloon ride.
-With decades of experience and safety accolades (including a 40-year safety award), you can trust you’re in good hands.
+With decades of experience and safety accolades (including a 40-year safety award), you can trust you are in good hands.
 Finish your journey with a traditional post-flight champagne toast (non-alcoholic beverages are also available).

 It’s not every day you get to ride on a train, but you can check this off your bucket list in Longview.
-In fact, it’s one of the best ways to explore the Piney Woods.
+In fact, it is one of the best ways to explore the Piney Woods.
 Longview is home to the fifth busiest Amtrak station in Texas, and its Colonial Revival red brick depot is the perfect starting point to discovering the region.
 Kick back and watch as loblolly pines and sweetgum trees pass by from the comfort of your plush seat.

-For a fun day trip, head west from Longview’s depot and you’ll pass through Gladewater and Big Sandy en route to Mineola, home to one of the prettiest downtown areas in Texas.
+For a fun day trip, head west from Longview’s depot and you will pass through Gladewater and Big Sandy en route to Mineola, home to one of the prettiest downtown areas in Texas.
 Browse local shops, check out the farmers market and historic theater, and get a drink and a bite to eat before hopping back on board the eastbound train back that afternoon, just in time for a nightcap in downtown Longview.

 For longer overnight trips, go farther west to Dallas or Fort Worth, or venture east to check out the spectacular Old Harrison County Courthouse in Marshall or the stunning Ace of Clubs House in Texarkana, a stately 1885 Italian Victorian home built in the shape of a club from a deck of cards.

 Looking for more thrills?
 Conquer the Thomas Falls Zipline Challenge Course.
 Put your skills to the test on the Texas Tough Water Obstacle Course.
 Race your friends and family across the water on dueling 600-foot zip lines.
 Slide down a 100-foot-long “waterfall” slide, and compete to see who will finish first across the floating bridge, climbing wall, and other watery obstacles.
-Complete the course and you’ll have plenty of stories and probably more than a few things to laugh about later.
+Complete the course and you will have plenty of stories and more than a few things to laugh about later.

-Breathe in all that fresh East Texas air as you stroll in the shade of the impressive pine trees of the recently opened Longview Arboretum and Nature Center.
+Ignite your passion for all things creative in downtown’s Arts!Longview Cultural District.
+Swing by the Longview Museum of Fine Arts to view a world-class traveling exhibit or the permanent collection.
+Enjoy the latte art on a warm mug of coffee at Silver Grizzly Espresso.
+Shop for a new best-seller at Longview’s newest book seller, Books & Barrels.
+Then head for the impressive pine trees of Longview Arboretum and Nature Center.
 Nestled just a stone’s throw away from downtown Longview, this verdant oasis is the ideal place to soak up the sun and unwind.
 Follow the tranquil trails past planted pines, dense woods, and open meadows throughout the arboretum’s lush 19 acres.
-Relax and refresh your spirit as you meander over gentle hills and observe the birds, butterflies, and other wildlife that call the garden home.
-As the only master-planned, multi-use garden in the area, the Longview Arboretum and Nature Center is truly one of a kind.
+As the only master-planned, multi-use garden in the area, the Longview Arboretum and Nature Center is just the place to renew your creative energy.

 Can’t make it for the grape stomping?
 Nestled on 90 acres of rolling, sun-kissed hills lined with rows of lush grapevines, Enoch’s Stomp is a must visit through the year.
 Situated just 30 minutes northeast of Longview, it offers the full winery experience, from tastings and tours to winemaking classes and a restaurant that serves gourmet dishes and hosts live music.
-Visit and you’ll pamper your palate with a true taste of East Texas.
+Visit and you will pamper your palate with a true taste of East Texas.